 Should It Be Covered when Left in the Rain?

 It is highly recommended for motorcycles to not be left outside.
 A garage would be an ideal area for them to be placed in; nonetheless, there are times when it must remain outside for one or more reasons.
-If this is the case, it does not matter if there is light rain present, any motorcycle, street bike or touring motorcycle, no matter what year it is, it should be covered.
+If this is the case, it does not matter if there is light rain present, any motorcycle on two wheels, street bike, or touring motorcycle, no matter what year it is, it should be covered.

-If you have left your motorcycle outside while it was raining and it is somehow not suffering a downfall, purchase a cover as soon as possible to avoid one.
+If you have left your motorcycle in the rain & outside while it was raining and it is somehow not suffering a downfall, purchase a cover as soon as possible to avoid one.
 Remember that there is no motorcycle exempt from water damage.

 Even though there are some manufacturers who are creating heavy-duty motorcycles that can withstand just about anything, they still cannot withstand water damage.
 Hopefully, this will change in the up-and-coming years so that you have one less worry on your mind, but for the time being, be wise and thus opt for a cover.